Our upcoming open mornings will be held on:

-St Anthony’s School for Girls is a new independent Catholic school that opened in September 2016, located in Ivy House, on North End Road, NW11.
-It is the sister school to the highly successful St. Anthony’s School for Boys in Hampstead.
+St Anthony’s School for Girls is an independent Catholic school located in Ivy House, on North End Road, NW11.
+It opened in 2016 as the sister school to the highly successful St. Anthony’s School for Boys in Hampstead.

 St. Anthony’s School for Girls teaches pupils in a Catholic environment, and is inclusive and open to other faiths.
-The new school is a two – form entry school, which educates girls from age 4 – 11.
-Classes in Reception and Year 3 opens in September 2016 and growth will be organic after that, with Year 1 and Year 4 opening in September 2017 and so on.
-The maximum roll is 280.
+The school educates girls from age 4 – 11 and currently has classes open in Reception, Year 1, 2, 3 and 4.
+Growth will continue organically with classes in Year 5 opening in September 2018.
+The maximum roll will be 280 pupils.

 The happiness and welfare of our students is of utmost importance to us at St. Anthony’s School for Girls.
 In order to achieve their full potential, we ensure the girls are happy and comfortable in every aspect of their school life; pastoral and academic.
 We teach our girls to be kind to one another and to be respectful of themselves and others.

-As a Catholic school, we teach tolerance and respect for the beliefs of others and celebrate key festivities from world faiths.
+As a Catholic school, we teach tolerance and respect for the beliefs of others and celebrate key festivities from other world faiths.
 Through our PSHE curriculum, the girls explore the meaning and practice of respecting equality and diversity.